New platforms are born. Old ones evolve. One thing remains certain: innovation is no longer an option.

 The Ad Age Digital Conference brings together 500 CMOs, agency leaders, media executives, venture capitalists, and startup founders with one agenda in mind: pushing the art and science of advertising and marketing into the future.

 It's the only event that brings the entire value chain under one roof.
 So whether you're a VP in Cincinnati or a VC in Palo Alto, if you're in the business of engaging people with content, or connecting them to brands, Ad Age Digital is your must-attend event of the year.)
-Register Now
+Sold Out

 As Senior Vice President of Global Consumer Marketing, Carolyn Feinstein is responsible for the global oversight of EA's comprehensive consumer marketing efforts, including advertising, media, social, mobile acquisition, and influencer, performance-based, and music/entertainment marketing.
 Feinstein leads a team of progressive, creative marketers who are dedicated to developing the most dynamic, relevant, and productive dialogue with EA's consumers--driving both emotional impact and efficiency as they bring EA's console, PC, and Mobile games to market.